 The 22 LR and 22 Magnum are two of the most popular rounds in existence.
-Their low recoil, concussion, and noise makes them appealing to new shooters.
+Their low recoil, concussion, and noise make them appealing to new shooters.
 22 caliber handguns are very easy and enjoyable to shoot, which is why there are so many 22s in the market.
 That said, which is the best 22 pistol?

 Their popularity gives shooters tons of different handguns for EDC and survival.
 The fact that the .22 LR caliber can be used for rifles and is an extremely popular round, makes owning a handgun in this caliber an absolute “no brainer.”

 Let’s look at a couple of important factors to consider when owning a Pistol in the 22 caliber.
 You’ll see our top 3 picks below for the best 22 pistol, followed by a more in-depth review of our 5 favorites for just about any arsenal.